Skip to Main Content

 • Essential services

 Essential services can include the cost of hiring someone for household maintenance or childcare if you cannot cover these responsibilities due to injuries from a covered incident.
-For example, if you cannot maintain your home due to injuries resulting from an accident, PIP may help cover these costs.
+For example, if you cannot clean your home or walk your dog due to injuries resulting from an accident, PIP may help cover these costs.

 Which states require PIP?

-However, some states may allow you to opt-out if you can prove you have medical coverage.
+However, some states may allow you to opt-out if you can prove you have medical coverage that will pay for injuries.
 You will likely have to opt-out in writing to your auto insurer.

 Compare auto insurance rates